MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/guest-authentication-mode-only.md

 :::tip

-**To customize the example to use your MicroStrategy Library Server**:
+**To customize the example to use your Library Server**:

 1. Decide where you want to have the HTML page.
-If the domain is different from your MicroStrategy Library Server's domain, you may need to [perform additional configuration to support Cross-Origin Resource Sharing (CORS)](../config.md).
+If the domain is different from your Library Server's domain, you may need to [perform additional configuration to support Cross-Origin Resource Sharing (CORS)](../config.md).

 1. In an IDE, text editor or [Embedding SDK Playground](https://microstrategy.github.io/playground/), open the HTML file and configure it to reflect the values in your environment:

-   - Set the value of the `src` attribute in the first `<script>` node to the path to your MicroStrategy Library installation.
+   - Set the value of the `src` attribute in the first `<script>` node to the path to your Library installation.
 Replace `demo.microstrategy.com` with your server path.

      ```html
      <script